zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 2. If you have the Flow app installed on your phone, you should receive a push notification (this could take up to five minutes the first time).

-3. You can check the status of the flow by clicking on **My flows** from the flow website.
-Click on the name of the flow **When a new email arrives -\> Send me a mobile notification** you created.
+3. You can check the status of the flow by selecting **My flows** from the flow website.
+Select the name of the flow **When a new email arrives -\> Send me a mobile notification** you created.

     ![On the My flows tab, the option to send a mobile notification when a new email arrives is set to On.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image186.png "My Flows tab")